-For fruit mince, combine all ingredients in a saucepan, bring to a simmer over medium heat, then reduce heat to low and simmer for half an hour to 1 hour or until all liquid have been absorbed and the fruit is plumped up.
+For fruit mince: combine all ingredients in a saucepan, bring to a simmer over medium heat, then reduce heat to low and simmer for ½ to 1 hour or until all the liquid has been absorbed and the fruit is plumped up

-Bake pastry for 4 minutes then remove from oven and use a clean tea towel to press down on the pastry to prevent it from bubbling up; take care not to burn yourself.
-Return to oven for another 2 minutes (until lightly golden), then remove and leave to cool.
+Bake pastry for 4 minutes then remove from oven and use a clean tea towel to press down on the pastry to prevent it from bubbling up (take care not to burn yourself from the steam).
+Return to oven for another 2 minutes until lightly golden, then remove and leave to cool

-Roll out remaining pastry until 3 mm thick, then cut into 6 mm wide strips.
-Set aside.
+Roll out remaining pastry 3mm thick, then cut into 6mm wide strips and set aside.

 Spread fruit mince evenly over cooled pastry.
-Top fruit mince with pastry strips, placing them in a criss-cross or lattice pattern.
-Cover with plastic film and refrigerate for at least 10 minutes.
+Top fruit mince with pastry strips, placing them in a criss-cross pattern.
+Cover with plastic wrap and refrigerate for at least 10 minutes

-Bake for another 5 minutes at 230C or until lattice pastry is cooked and golden.
+Bake for another 5 minutes or until lattice pastry is cooked and golden

 Trending This Week